The Soldier's Details

 They returned to Singapore by train and waited for a ship there.

-On arrival in Japan, Ted was one of 3 2/4th men assigned to work at Fukuoka sub-Camp No. 24, Sendyu not far from Nagasaki and the atom bomb.
+On arrival in Japan, Ted was one of three 2/4th men assigned to work at Fukuoka sub-Camp No. 24, Sendyu not far from Nagasaki and the atom bomb.
 He was recovered from here when the war was over.
+Please read Jack Maude’s words at Sendyu on 9 August 1945.

 Ted aged 6 years departed London on 26 February 1926 on ‘Diogenes’ with parents Percy John Murtagh and Mary Agnes (nee Wright) and two younger brothers Ronald (4) and Peter (2).
 The family had previously been living at Manchester.
 His father Percy’s war service is below.